strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 Then, go back to the Categories list and repeat for the "French food" category.

-Finally, to publish your "Biscotte Restaurant", go to [Collection types > Restaurants](http://localhost:1337/admin/plugins/content-manager/collectionType/application::restaurant.restaurant), click the restaurant entry, and **Publish** it.
+Finally, to publish your favorite restaurant, go to [Collection types > Restaurants](http://localhost:1337/admin/plugins/content-manager/collectionType/application::restaurant.restaurant), click the restaurant entry, and **Publish** it.

 ![GIF: Publish content](../assets/quick-start-guide/qsg-handson-publish.gif)
 ### Step 5: Use the API

+Ok little gourmet, we have just finished creating our content and making it accessible through the API.
+You can give yourself a pat on the back — but you have yet to see the final result of your hard work.

-The list of restaurants is accessible at [http://localhost:1337/restaurants](http://localhost:1337/restaurants).
+There you are: the list of restaurants is accessible at [http://localhost:1337/restaurants](http://localhost:1337/restaurants).

 Try it now!
 The result should be similar to the example response below 👇.